The NPAPH provides up to $932.5 million over nine years from 2009-10.

 - This initiative supports the targeted, progressive roll out of community-based healthy lifestyle programs that facilitate increased access to physical activity, healthy eating and healthy weight activities for disadvantaged groups and those not predominately in the paid workforce.
 Under this initiative the Commonwealth administers funding to 92 local government organisations across Australia.
 These localities are supported by National Programs that deliver proven and effective healthy lifestyle programs in every state and territory.
 The Commonwealth has also established a quality framework and a web-based registration portal to assist local government grant recipients, and other communities, in gaining access to effective healthy lifestyle interventions.

-- This initiative provides up to $294.3 million from 2009-10 to support workplace health programs that focus on decreasing rates of overweight and obesity, increasing levels of physical activity and intake of fruit and vegetables, smoking cessation and reducing harmful levels of alcohol consumption.
-Of this amount, up to $289.1 million will be available to state and territory governments from 1 July 2011 to support health promotion activities in workplaces.
+- The Healthy Workers initiative is providing $221.8 million in funding for health promotion in workplaces that focus on decreasing rates of overweight and obesity, increasing levels of physical activity and intake of fruit and vegetables, smoking cessation and reducing harmful levels of alcohol consumption.
+Of this amount, $216.8 million will be provided over seven years (from 2011-12 to 2017-18) to state and territory governments to support health promotion activities in workplaces.

-- The remaining $5.2 million is being used by the Commonwealth to develop 'soft infrastructure' to support the implementation of state and territory activities at both a local and national level.
-This infrastructure includes the Joint Statement of Commitment: Promoting Good Health at Work, National Healthy Workers Portal and tool kit, and a quality framework for health promotion programs in workplaces.
-National awards for best practice in workplace health programs will be developed by the Australian National Preventive Health Agency under this initiative.
+- The remaining $5.0 million is being used by the Australian Government to develop ‘soft infrastructure’ to support the implementation of state and territory activities at both a local and national level.
+This infrastructure includes the national Healthy Workers Portal which went live in October 2012 (available at: Healthy Workers initiative website), the Joint Statement of Commitment: Promoting Good Health at Work, a quality framework and registration web site for workplace health programs.
+In addition, national awards for employers demonstrating best practice in workplace health programs are being delivered by the Australian National Preventive Health Agency.

 Top of page